gaoyuanliang/sequence_embedding_and_similarity/README.md

 ### Preparing the training data

-to use the deep embedding and similarity comparision functions, firstly import the packages
+to use the deep embedding and similarity comparison functions, firstly import the packages

 ```python